edcyprian/challenge/challenge/README.md

 ## File Structure

+I didn't get great code coverage nor accessibility because of time restriction

+I had simple components for each core functionality. if there was more complexity would have considered using domain module approach.

 - **`components/`**: Contains reusable UI components.
   - **`user-table/`**: Component for displaying user data in a table format.
   - **`visual-components/`**: Contains various visual components for data representation: